 What are the benefits?

 As part of the culture exchange your family obviously benefits from learning about another culture.
 You might even get some free language lessons or interesting dishes to try at mealtimes.
 But probably the most attractive benefits are cost and convenience.
-Unlike a childminder or nursery, with a nanny or au pair there are no drop-offs or pick-ups required and you have the added bonus of a potential baby-sitter on hand too.
+Unlike a childminder or nursery, with a nanny or au pair there are no drop-offs or pick-ups required.
+Plus you have the added bonus of a live-in baby-sitter.
 Usually this is a couple of nights per week, but you’ll have to negotiate the specifics.
-Still ‘built-in babysitter’ has a lovely ring to it, right?
-Both nannies and au pairs will also take care of the dreaded school run and pick-up.
+Still ‘built-in babysitter’ has a lovely ring to it doesn’t it?
+Nannies and au pairs will also take care of the dreaded school run and pick-up.
 And they’re usually happy to take children to activities and classes during the day.

 What are the costs?

-A live-in nanny’s wages will vary depending where you are in the UK, their experience and qualifications, the hours you need and the number of children involved.
+Depending where you are in the UK, how much you pay a live-in nanny will depend on their experience and qualifications.
+Plus the hours you need and the number of children involved.
 If you’re in London you could pay an increase on around 15% per week.
 In other areas of the UK a full time live in nanny’s salary is around £400 – £600 per week (gross).

 Finding the one

-Sharing your home with someone is a big commitment, so finding the right nanny or au pair is essential.
-Make sure they are the right match for your family and that if you’re hiring an au pair they are clear on your expectations.
+Sharing your home with someone is a big commitment.
+Take your time finding the right one.
+Make sure they are the right fit for your family and be clear about your expectations.

-If you’re hiring a nanny use a reputable agency (hello!?) who will search on your behalf, vet documents, interview nannies personally and get references from previous families.
-If they are as diligent as us (!) your agency will as standard include a new DBS criminal background check, psychometric assessments, and also offer extra support with setting up a contract and taking care of all the payroll, emailing you a monthly payslip.
+If you’re hiring a nanny, use a reputable agency (err, hello!?)
+Happy Nest for instance, will search on your behalf, vet documents, interview nannies personally and get references from previous families.
+We’ll also do a new DBS criminal background check and psychometric assessments.
+We can also offer extra support if you need it, like setting up a contract and taking care of all the payroll and emailing you a monthly payslip.

 The final word

-It’s always a tough choice, but whatever you decide we hope this has made things a little easier.
-If you want more detail on how to find an au pairs and what’s expected of you as a host family, try the British Au Pair Agencies Association for more into.
+It’s a tough choice, but whatever you decide we hope this has made things a little easier.
+Try the British Au Pair Agencies Association for more detailed info on how to find an au pair and what’s expected of you as a host.
 And if you have any other questions about the nanny side of things then please don’t hesitate to give us a call.